hack-at-uchicago/python-workshop/doc/outline.md

     print "n is " + str(n)

-Students should submit the output here: http://bit.ly/hackpyw
+Students should submit the output here: http://bit.ly/hack-python

-The correct output it:
+The correct output is:

     10
     76